RenzoNogueira/php-native-image-compressor/README.md

 - **$fileName** File name.
 Set to null to use default.
 - **$maxWidth** Maximum width of the image.
 - **$maxHeight** Maximum height of the image.
 - **$quality** Percent of the quality relative to the original image.
 The default is 50.
-Set null to default.
+Set to null to use default.
 - **$type** Output type (jpeg, png, gif).
 The default is 'jpeg'.
 See if the original file is compatible.

 ## Return